atharva07-tech/First-Machine-Learning-Project/README.md

 ## How to Run
 1. Clone the repository
-2. Run the Python notebook / script
+2. Navigate to the project directory
+3. Install required dependencies
+4. Run all cells
-3. Enter CGPA value when prompted
+5. Enter CGPA value when prompted
-4. Get predicted package
+6. Get predicted package

 ---